shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 • Shawna Tuli 2023 Google Certificate in Decision, Decisions: Dashboards and Reports

 _________________________________________________________________________________________________________________________________________________________
+"I got to work with Shawna on my most recent code migration project and her professionalism and commitment to this project were very valuable.
+I would recommend Shawna for any of your IT projects." - Bridget Menzer, PMP, SA (The NPD Group New York Senior Project Manager)

 "Shawna is an excellent mentor and communicator.
 She is a highly skilled and experienced professional with a deep understanding in data analytics and consulting.
 She is also a gifted communicator.

 On our school project, Shawna helped us to choose the best model for our project.
 She also helped us to manage our time effectively and to communicate effectively with each other.
 As a result of her guidance, we were able to complete our project on time and to a high standard.